lingjie00/NUS_cheatsheet/README.md

 # List of cheatsheet

-*cheatsheets* were prepared when only limited help sheet is allowed (pre-COVID exams and lower level exams). *Summary notes* are more comprehensive and contains every major pointers in the module.
+*Cheatsheets* were prepared when only limited help sheet is allowed (pre-COVID exams and lower level exams). *Summary notes* are more comprehensive and contains every major pointers in the module.